 Senior care facilities have to protect their reputation from scandalous stories of nursing home abuse.
 In order to keep their doors open, they will do everything they can to keep your story quiet and your claims denied.

 To win your case against them, you need to hang on to any evidence you can, including photographs of any physical injuries and signs of neglect in the nursing home, such as poor conditions.
 Serious physical injuries can be the easiest to prove since there should be records of medical treatment, but emotional abuse can be trickier.

 Keep any records you can, including statements of other residents and staff.
 Keep notes of your personal observations.
 Make sure that the facility can’t clean up after the fact to hide what may have happened.
 Nobody likes to think someone would do this, but it does happen.
 That’s why it’s important to have a nursing home abuse attorney to help pursue your case.

-Call Your Nursing Home Injury Lawyers for Help
+Call Our Nursing Home Abuse Lawyers in Charleston

 If your loved one has suffered nursing home abuse, the first thing to do is get them out of there and call the authorities.
 Next, call the nursing home injury lawyers at Stewart Bell, PLLC for help.
 How difficult is it to prove nursing home abuse?
 There is a lot that goes into winning a nursing home abuse case.
 Pursuing justice on behalf of your loved one on your own could be incredibly challenging and disappointing without the help of an experienced attorney.
 Get in touch with your hometown West Virginia personal injury lawyers by calling 304-345-1700 or use our easy online form to get your free consultation!